passionlim/intensive/Script_Health.md

 ### What can someone do to stay healthy.
 When you catch a cold, what do you do for your recovery?
 You would get enough sleep and eat well for recovery.
 Those ways are good for your health as well.

-First of all, you need to get enough rest to stay yourself healthy.
-If you don’t, your body and mind cannot be recovered, and then you can be easily sick.
-I read on some articles that sleeping for 8 hours is mostly recommended for your health.
+First of all, you need to get enough rest to stay healthy.
+If you don’t, your body and mind cannot be recovered, and then you can be sick easily.
+I read on some articles that sleeping for around 8 hours is mostly recommended for your health.
 Sleeping enough at night definitly fills up energy in your mind and body.

-At Second, you should eat well-balanced foods as well to protect you body from germs and virus.
-If you break the balance of nutriens in you body, you can become easily sick.
+Secondly, you should eat well-balanced foods as well to protect you body from germs and viruses.
+If you break the balance of nutriens in you body, you can become sick easily.
 So you have to eat foods including various minerals and vitamins.

 To wrap it up, I mentioned just 2 things to do, getting enough rest and eating well-balanced foods.
-Following these rules is the baseline to keep your health.
+Following these rules is the baseline to maintain your health.

 ### What do you do to stay healty?
 I’ve never thought that I’m healthy.
 I’m obese and I have high blood pressure as well.
 After I received the result of my last health check-up, I have been concerned about my health.
 There were bad signals for my health in the result.